jovanbulck/jsh/README.md

               expr ; expr
               expr && expr
               expr || expr
-              cmd
+              cmd &               *TODO not yet implemented; & only valid at end of cmd cmd

  cmd    :=    cmd | cmd           // cmd is the unit of truth value evaluation